By APRIL DIODATO

 It was a match that would last; the couple was married in 1977.
 One year later, the newlyweds moved to the Albany area, where Charlie formed the band Fiestaband along with three talented brothers; it was with this band that he discovered his vocal abilities.
 The couple would be transplanted many, many more times over the years.

 "This is our 27th move," Greta said.
 "Twenty-four since our oldest son was born.
 We've actually lived here in this house for 26 years."

-Charlie's relationship with '50s rockabilly revival band Big Wheelie and the Hubcaps began in 1979, when Charlie sat in with the band for set while they were performing in Tompkins Lake, N.Y.
+Charlie's relationship with '50s rockabilly revival band Big Wheelie and the Hubcaps began in 1979, when Charlie sat in with the band for a set while they were performing in Tompkins Lake, N.Y.
 Big Wheelie would call on him occasionally when they needed a sax player.
 Eventually, lead singer Chuck Vicario asked Charlie to join the band and come on the road with them.
 The couple had just rented a new apartment in Troy and was expecting their first child.
-Charlie agreed, playing tenor sax and flute, singing back-up and evening dressing in costume for comedy bits.
+Charlie agreed, playing tenor sax and flute, singing back-up and even dressing in costume for comedy bits.

 "He would really get people laughing," Vicario, a Buffalo resident, said.
 "He wasn't just a sax player.
 He could play the flute really well it was really rare to have someone who could do that."

 Shortly after the birth of their first son, the couple relocated to Buffalo, where Big Wheelie was based.
 They barely had time to unpack before the next move; just two weeks after settling into their Blasdell home, Vicario was offered a club management opportunity in Florida and invited Charlie to come with him and the rest of the band to the Sunshine State.
 The couple was there long enough to baptize their son, have a garage sale, and a farewell party with family and friends.